tomisqi/site/content/posts/freqass.md

 ##### Why these nominal RBG sizes?

-Something that pops out from the table is that RBG sizes are proportional to the the size of the bandwidth - i.e. RBG sizes get bigger as bandwidth gets bigger.
+Something that jumps out from the table is that RBG sizes are proportional to the size of the bandwidth - i.e. RBG sizes get bigger as bandwidth gets bigger.
 This makes sense given that if we were to use say size=2 for all bandwidths, larger bandwidths will have proportionally high number of RBGs which will mean a higher number of bits in the DCI to describe the frequency allocation.<br>
 If we want to keep the number of RBGs constant regardless of bandwidth, the RBG size must get bigger as bandwidth increases.
-If you divide the max bandwidth size of each group in the table by the RBG size, you get exactly that: a constant number of RBGs - between 17-18. <br>
+If you divide the max bandwidth size of each group in the table by the RBG size, you get exactly that: a constant number of RBGs - between 17-18 for Configuration 1. <br>
-I believe this number was chosen to be compatible with resource alliocation type 1 which is descibed in the next section.
-Frequency alloication type 1 has a specific number of combinations that can be represented.
+I believe this number was chosen to be compatible with resource allocation type 1 which is described in the next section.
+Frequency allocation type 1 has a specific number of combinations that can be represented.
 This number turns out to be 16 for the maximum bandwidth part size. <br>
 This is similar to the size seen in this allocation type, so both allocation types use roughly the same number of bits in the DCI.

 ##### So what are the "non-nominal" RBGs?